Tech Accelerator

 What is IT/OT convergence?
 Everything you need to know

 Modern organizations grapple with two worlds.
 There is the traditional physical world composed of machines, electromechanical devices, manufacturing systems and other industrial equipment.
-Then there is the more recent digital world using servers, storage, networking and other devices used to run applications and process data.
-These two worlds have largely occupied separate domains, shared little (if any) meaningful data or control, and relied on oversight from business staff with distinctly different skill sets.
+Then there is the more recent digital world using servers, storage, networking and other devices used to run applications, process data and even make critical decisions without human intervention.
+These two worlds have largely occupied separate domains, shared little -- if any -- meaningful data or control and relied on oversight from business staff with distinctly different skill sets.

 What is OT?